anoopsarkar/nlp-class/faq.md

     * I think I deserve it.
     * I need it.
     * I'm close to the next grade cutoff.
+    * I will be kicked out of the university if I do not pass.
 * This is a good reason:
     * There's a marking irregularity on my final or some other piece of work.
 *  The marking scheme is fixed.
-If you did badly on a midterm, you can't weight the final more heavily.
+If you did badly on a midterm, you can't weight the final mark more heavily.

 ### Disclaimers about this web page